MerosCrypto/Meros/docs/Protocol/Lattice.md

 Every Mint has a sender of "minter", yet the signature is left blank as there's no way to produce a valid signature.
 The hash is defined as `Blake2b-384("mint" + nonce + output + amount)`, where nonce takes up 4 bytes, output 48 bytes, and amount 8 bytes.

-Mints are never broadcast across the network and should only be created by the local node.
+Mints are never broadcast across the network and are only be created by the local node.

 ### Claim